claudielarouche/portfolio-test/_projects/project-one.md

 | Widget B | $20 | No |
 | Widget C | $15 | Yes |

-Below is how this page is "coded" in the background:
+Below is how this page is "coded" in the background.
+As you can see, no need for complex HTML!

 ```

 This is project 1.
-If you want to see examples of components, head over to [Project 2](https://claudielarouche.github.io/portfolio-test/projects/project-two.html)!
+If you want to see a slightly different project, head over to [Project 2](https://claudielarouche.github.io/portfolio-test/projects/project-two.html)!

 Text within a project page can be formatted using the **Markdown Language**.